Diksha-cmd/Question-Answering_App/README.md

 <b> 1.
 Deployment with Streamlit: </b>
 </br>
 </br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
-To deploy the app on your local machine through Streamlit, we just need to run the python file
+To deploy the app on your local machine through Streamlit, we just need to run the python file using command streamlit run App.py(which is the name of python file having code for the application)

 ```
 >>> streamlit run webapp.py